tr33m4n/utilities/README.md

     ])
 ];
 ```
-These values can then be accessed using the data objects `get` method.
+These values can then be accessed using the data collections `get` method.
 For example:
 ```php
 <?php